 Kirk Yetholm to Lamb Hill, 16 miles.
+Jump to Journal.

-There wasn’t much open in Berwick for breakfast by 6.55, which is when the bus leaves, but Kelso at 8 am is quite simply, pie heaven.
+There wasn’t much open in Berwick for breakfast by 6.55, which is when the bus leaves, but Kelso at 8 am is pie heaven.
 There’s also Greggs.
 The latter is useful as it opens early and you can sit indoors, handy if it’s a bit dreich.

 I walked this whole day in bright sunshine and navigation was straightforward – I just followed the fence.
-It did, however, quickly start to become obvious that reading the NTG backwards was going to get interesting going forwards.
+It did, however, quickly become obvious that reading the NTG backwards was going to get interesting going forwards.

-Kelso was perishing on a foggy October morning and as I feel the cold badly this cast me down.
+Kelso was perishing on a foggy October morning and as I feel the cold this cast me down.
 How on Earth would I survive a Pennine Way in this?
 Scottish people breezed around in t-shirts as I huddled in Greggs with a large coffee and layers of hill gear.
-By the time the bus left I was shivering, this didn’t bode well.
+By the time the bus left I was shivering; this didn’t bode well.
 It was amazing how the weather improved up to KY.
 It was even more so to see from White Law the valleys below still thick with freezing fog while The Cheviot ahead was bathed in bright sunshine.
-And of course as soon as I got going I warmed up.
+And as soon as I got going I warmed up.

 It was wonderful to sit on The Schil again, one of my favourite places, lavishly pied-up and in warm sunshine.
 A perfect brunch in a perfect spot.
 I was also blessed with a warm southerly wind.
 Which strengthened.
 And cooled.
-Which was, according to the forecast, due to blow right in my face for the whole of the first week.
+Which was, according to the forecast, due to blow right into my face for the whole of the first week.
 So much for the ‘prevailing wind’ argument for a northbound Pennine Way.
 In June, I’d walked south to north often pushing against bitter northerlies.

-Tangled round the fence at King’s Seat I found a high-vis yellow pack cover, undamaged.
+Tangled round the fence at King’s Seat I found a high visibility yellow pack cover, undamaged.
 I’m not fond of pack covers but I retrieved it as it looked untidy.
 It was clearly traditional for the Pennine Way on its first day to present me with a gift I don’t really like or need.
-I had a feeling this pack cover might eventually join the Rohan hat from Pennine Way One in my drawer at home, equally unused.
+I had a bad feeling this pack cover might eventually join the Rohan hat from Pennine Way One in my drawer at home, equally unused.

 Darkness was falling at Lamb Hill and the whole area was hopeless for camping.
 I hopped over the fence into Scotland in the hope of improved terrain (not to mention legality) and found a boggy dip that took me slightly out of the stiff wind but was only a little less heathery.

-For my first wild camp on The Way I pitched my brand new Stealth Tent stupidly badly, the groundsheet on heather so springy I was virtually touching the ceiling.
+For my first wild camp on The Way I pitched my brand new Trekkertent Stealth stupidly badly, the groundsheet on heather so springy I was virtually touching the ceiling.
 Just as I was trying for the umpteenth time to achieve some minimal tension in the flysheet I was assailed out of the drifting fog by a strong and acrid whiff of goat.

 I’d read of the legendary wild goats of The Cheviot but never seen them; it seems in summer they keep a low profile among unfrequented corners of the massif.
 Now, in the quiet of October they were free-ranging.
 In fact this extremely large Billy with extremely large horns was free-ranging nearer and nearer my tent.
 His size and general demeanour were awesome, his smell even more so.
 I suggested in forthright language that he might consider departing.
-He ignored me and came aromatically closer.
+He ignored this advice and came aromatically closer.